Easy Oceanside Beach Cleanup near Sabine Pass Texas , Gulf Coast, TX

 Land Acknowledgment:

-AHS acknowledges with gratitude that this project takes place on the traditional lands of the Ishak (Atakapa), and Karankawa people past and present.
+AHS acknowledges with gratitude that this project takes place on the traditional lands of the Ishak (Atakapa) people past and present.
 We honor the land itself, the Indigenous communities who have stewarded these islands and mountain landscapes for countless generations, and those who continue this stewardship today.
 This acknowledgement is one step in our ongoing commitment to uplift Indigenous voices.
 We invite the American Hiking Society community to learn about, support, and stand in solidarity with the Indigenous peoples whose lands we live, work, and recreate on.

 Register